jkeifer/410Exercises/Exercise4/README.md

 You can run the script to see what the input and output look like to ascertain the code's specific operations.
-When calling the script, you will need to provide the path to the data folder (not the shapefile) as an argument to the script.
+When calling the script, you will need to provide the path to the data folder (not a data source) as an argument to the script.

 **Submissions and Points**